 - 1. There will be NO make-up exams for a missed unit exam.
 Since the final exam is comprehensive (meaning that it covers the entire course), the final exam grade will be substituted for the first missed unit exam grade only.
 Should any additional unit exam be missed, a grade of "0" will be recorded. - 2.
-The comprehensive final may be substituted for ONE exam grade that is the lowest posted grade pending the student does not have an absence in the class, a class average of 76 or higher and is passing all other courses with their required minimum grade.
+The comprehensive final may be substituted for ONE exam grade that is the lowest posted exam grade pending the student does not have an absence in the class, a class average of 76 or higher and is passing all other courses with their required minimum grade at the time this class' final is given.
 The final will not replace both a missed exam and a lowest exam grade, if you missed an exam it will only cover that grade.
 If you attended all exams, the final will then cover that lowest grade pending criteria met. - 3.
 No exams will be given prior to the originally scheduled exam. - 4.
 No make up work is accepted for assignments or quizzes completed during class while absent.
-It will be - 5.
+It will be a zero. - 5.
 There is no make-up exam for the final exam.